 It is important to keep the humidifier clean and free of mold or other contaminants that can produce visible smoke.

-Additionally, placing the humidifier away from the smoke alarm and using a humidifier with a built-in humidistat can also help prevent steam buildup and reduce the risk of setting off the alarm.
+Position the humidifier away from the smoke alarm and opt for one with a built-in humidistat to minimize the risk of triggering the alarm with steam.

-It’s also important to use a humidifier specifically designed for home use and to follow the manufacturer’s instructions for care and maintenance.
+Ensure you select a humidifier designed for home use and adhere to the manufacturer’s care and maintenance instructions.